vinsg/cdk-projects/website-screenshot-cron/README.md

 # Website Screenshot Tool using CDK

 This is a project showcasing AWS CDK using Typescript to deploy a website screenshot tool infrastructure on AWS.
-A write up of this project can be found on my personal blog here. (to do, link to project url)
+A write up of this project can be found on my personal blog [here.](vincentsg.ca/2020/website_screenshot_cron/)

 ## Infrastructure Diagram
 ![Website Screenshot Diagram]( image/website-screenshot-diagram-v1.png )

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands